fivetran/dbt-language-server/docs/Developing in WSL.md

 # Developing in WSL

-Windows users can develop dbt projects via WSL.
+Windows users can use this extension via WSL.

 **Note:** This extension tested with WSL 2 only but previous versions also can work.